lxl66566/rust-simple-release/README.md

           # choose one package to build
           package: openssl-test

-          # choose one binary to build
+          # choose bins to build, seperated by comma (allow space).
+If not set, it will build all bins in the package.
-          bin: my-action-test
+          bins: my-action-test, my-action-test2

           # features to build, seperated by comma (allow space)
           features: test1, test2